wp-plugins/woocommerce-zendesk-connect/readme.txt

 === WooCommerce Zendesk Connect ===
-Contributors: Bart Pluijms
+Contributors: bpluijms
 Tags: woocommerce, zendesk
 Requires at least: 3.5
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 0.0.8
+Stable tag: 0.0.9
 License: GPLv2

 This plugin connects your WooCommerce store with your Zendesk account.